5.3 m (max)

 This is a view of the engine room and accommodations in the standard Nordic Tug 49 configuration.
 Note the remarkable amount of room around the engine.
 This makes work in the engine room easy and encourages daily checks of sea strainers, thru-hulls and the like.

 The Nordic Tug 49 is powered by a single Volvo Penta D-11 engine.

 Single Engine Worries?
 Most boaters we know have some apprehension when it comes to outfitting a boat with a single engine so that subject needs to be addressed.
 Since the mission of this vessel is to actually go cruising -- and not just appear

-The single turbocharged Cummins 610-hp engines drives a 3" ss shaft.
+The boat we tested was equipped with a single turbocharged Cummins 610-hp engines driving a 3" ss shaft.
 The boat we tested had no redundant propulsion system but instead had a fuel polishing system.

 Most large commercial vessels such as ocean-going tankers, freighters, sea-going tugs, ferries, cruise ships, and many other types of vessels have only one main propulsion engine.
 Traditional recreational trawlers and long range cruisers -- by definition -- have only a single engine since twin engines could not possibly give them the range or the fuel economy desired to go serious distances on a single load of fuel.

 In fact, the instances of diesel engine failure in displacement-speed vessels due to a mechanical parts failure in recreational LRCs is exceedingly rare.
 It is for that reason that we endorse the single-engine concept, so long as there are adequate fuel polishing systems aboard.